 If, after an adjournment, the position is incorrectly set up, then the position as it was at adjournment must be set up again and the game continued, subject to the provisions of Rule 11A, Illegal move during last ten moves.
 The time on the clocks shall not be adjusted; however, move counters on clocks that have them may be readjusted.
-See also 16R, No time adjustment for reinstated position and 19I, Game resumed with incorrect position.
+See also 19I, Game resumed with incorrect position.